AccessUW/AccessUW/README.md

 - Ensure your physical device is operating at Android 9.0 or newer
 - Ensure you have a File Manager on your phone so you can easily find downloaded files
 - On your Android device, use your UW net-ID to access [AccessUW's Google Drive](https://cse403group.slack.com/archives/D01SW89RP9A/p1620604483000200)
-- Download the AccessUW app APK
+- Download the AccessUW app APK named access_uw_app.apk
 - Find the APK in your downloads folder, click it, give it permissions, and install it
 - The app should now be visible in your installed apps list!
 ### Android device emulator: